Hacker0x01/docs.hackerone.com/docs/hackers/warp-client-config.md

 ![image](./images/warp_win_teams.png)
 > **Note:** If you do not know the team domain please contact support.

-3. Login to the WARP authentication website (pops-up automatically). use your whitelisted e-mail address.
+3. Login to the WARP authentication website (pops-up automatically).
+Use your whitelisted e-mail address.
 ![image](./images/warp_login_email.png)
 > **Note:** Please use the same email you registered with HackerOne.